galaxyproject/galaxy-hub/src/events/GCC2013/TrainingDay/API/index.md

   a library for use in Java based on bioblend

-Data returned from (and in some cases passed to) the Galaxy API is often described or formatted in [JSON](http://en.wikipedia.org/wiki/JSON) (!JavaScript Object Notation) - a compact and flexible way of describing relatively complex data structures.
-Conversion to the language you may be programming in is automatic in the case of the scripts/api directory, !BioBlend, and !Blend4j and relatively easy for python, and a non-issue for !JavaScript.
+Data returned from (and in some cases passed to) the Galaxy API is often described or formatted in [JSON](http://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) - a compact and flexible way of describing relatively complex data structures.
+Conversion to the language you may be programming in is automatic in the case of the scripts/api directory, BioBlend, and !Blend4j and relatively easy for python, and a non-issue for JavaScript.